mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 indication that the Travellers need to get moving before their supplies run out.

-These rules are normally an indication of what-is-to- be-avoided.
+These rules are normally an indication of what-is-to-be-avoided.
 Occasionally, things may go wrong and the Travellers might find themselves in a bad situation.
 Knowing how long they can survive might suddenly become very important.

 LACK OF PROPER FOOD

 A typical human needs about one kilogram of decent food per day to avoid beginning to starve.
 It is possible to survive with no food or minimal food